cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 | a > b | G | x < y | predicate outcome | clause responsible |

+Google how to make a table in markdown, and use a table to represent your results, like we did in class.

 #### s

 | a > b | G | x < y | predicate outcome | clause responsible |